A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

-where \(\M{S}\) denotes the stoichiometric matrix of \textit{i}CH360.
-Hence, we compute the equivalent biomass reaction as the additional reaction (column of \(\M{S}\)) required to balance the system while achieving the same biomass flux of the reference distribution.
-That is:
+where \(\M{S} \in \Realn{M \times N}\) denotes the stoichiometric matrix of \textit{i}CH360.
+We now seek to define an "equivalent" biomass reaction that, when added to the \textit{i}CH360 network, will drain or produce metabolites so as to balance equation (\ref{eq_biomass_unbalance}).
+Let \(\v{r_{\rm eq}} \in \Realn{M}\) denote the stoichiometry of such biomass reaction.
+We compute \(\v{r_{\rm eq}}\) as the additional column of \(\M{S}\) required to balance the system while achieving the same biomass flux of the reference distribution.
+That is, \(\v{r_{\rm eq}}\) satisfies: